emsejournal/emsejournal.github.io/special_issues/2025_Emerging_Concerns.md

 Submissions must clearly articulate how the chosen domain or system introduces unique considerations or challenges for TD research and practice.

 ## Schedule
-- Date of expected first submission: June 9, 2025
+- Submission deadline: June 9, 2025
-- Date first review round completed: July 15, 2025
-- Date revised manuscripts due: Aug 15, 2025
-- Date completion of the review and vision process (final notification): Oct 15, 2025

 ## Submission Instructions
 Papers should be submitted via the [Empirical Software Engineering Journal](https://www.editorialmanager.com/emse/default.aspx )